 OSPF states – The device operating OSPF goes through certain states.
 These states are:

-- Down – In this state, no hello packet have been received on the interface.
+- Down – In this state, no hello packets have been received on the interface.

-Note – The Down state doesn’t mean that the interface is physically down.
-Here, it means that OSPF adjacency process has not started yet.
+Note – The Downstate doesn’t mean that the interface is physically down.
+Here, it means that the OSPF adjacency process has not started yet.

-- INIT – In this state, hello packet have been received from the other router.
+- INIT – In this state, the hello packets have been received from the other router.

 - 2WAY – In the 2WAY state, both the routers have received the hello packets from other routers.
 Bidirectional connectivity has been established.

 Note – In between the 2WAY state and Exstart state, the DR and BDR election takes place.

 - Exstart – In this state, NULL DBD are exchanged.
 In this state, the master and slave elections take place.
 The router having the higher router I’d become the master while the other becomes the slave.
 This election decides Which router will send its DBD first (routers who have formed neighbourship will take part in this election).

 - Exchange – In this state, the actual DBDs are exchanged.